 According to SAP, this activity must all be licensed, and it’s unlikely you have individual licenses for each of these customers.
 So, you could get knocked for two different things.

-In fairness, most organizations – even in the above scenario – have a license for what they’re doing in the SAP system.
-However, there’s a good chance that what their license says they can do, and what they’re actually doing, don’t match up.
-This puts them at even greater risk.
+In fairness, most organizations – even in the above scenario – have a license for what users are doing in the SAP system.
+However, there’s a good chance that what the license says you can do, and what you’re actually doing, don’t align.
+This puts you at even greater risk.

 What are the risks associated with indirect access?

 There is the financial implication for one.
 In 2015, SAP filed a claim against alcoholic beverage maker Diageo to the tune of over £54.5 million (around $76 million) in license fees (plus roughly £4 million in interest) for accessing SAP-stored data without the appropriate licensing.
 Two years later, a London High Court ruled in SAP’s favor.

 One week after the ruling, SAP took Anheuser-Busch InBev (AB InBev) to arbitration over a similar charge.
 This time, it sought over $600 million in damages.
 The two sides eventually settled the dispute.